 2.1 As long as an employee qualifies for SSP (see 3), it is paid at a flat rate of £88.45 per week.

 2.2 Employees become entitled to SSP from the fourth ‘qualifying day’ of sickness onwards.

 A qualifying day is a day on which the employee would normally have worked.

 - In practice, this means there are usually three days before SSP is payable in any ‘period of incapacity for work’ (PIW).

-- If the employee is sick on a weekend, Bank Holiday or any other non-working day, this counts towards the four-day PIW, but is not a ‘qualifying day’.
+- If the employee is sick at a weekend, Bank Holiday or any other non-working day, this counts towards the four-day PIW, but is not a 'qualifying day'.

 2.3 Employers must keep full records of SSP.